zuluana/Halia/README.md

 Use "Plugins" to encapsulate and inject features instead of spreading them throughout your codebase.

-A Plugin may depend upon other Plugins, and once the dependencies are installed, the Plugin's "install" function is invoked with the APIs exported by its dependencies.
+A Plugin may depend upon other Plugins.
+Once a Plugin's dependencies are installed, its "install" function is invoked with the APIs exported by its dependencies.

-Your Plugin can then use these APIs to augment existing functionality.
-It may then export its own "Plugin API" for down-stream consumers.
+A Plugin can then use these APIs to augment existing functionality.
+It then exports its own "Plugin API" for down-stream consumers.

 The set of installed Plugins can be changed at runtime and the app re-built.
 Halia is itself, a Halia Plugin, so it's open for extension.